chakal1337/bug-bounty-automation/README.md

 done
 ```

-finally chmod +x all the scripts and run this command then exit out of your vps and wait for bugs to pop in your discord channel
+finally install nuclei, assetfinder, httprobe from kali's repositories, chmod +x all the scripts in /usr/bin/ and run this command then exit out of your vps and wait for bugs to pop in your discord channel
 ```
 nohup pwnforever &
 ```